skynexui/components/README.md

 ## But why?
-Recently I see that there's many people trying to use FlutterWeb for web development, and based in it's current perfomance and support for breakpoints I truly believe that we already have nice structures and this repo starts with the idea to prove that we have tooling for delivery the great part of the apps that we have in today's development with high quality developer experience considering tools like [NextJS](https://nextjs.org/) for the web and [Expo](https://expo.dev/) for mobile development.
+Recently I see that there's many people trying to use CrossPlatform alternatives for Mobile and Web (eg. Flutter Web) for web development, and based in it's current perfomance, a11y and support for breakpoints I truly believe that we already have nice structures and this repo starts with the idea to prove that we have tooling for delivery the great part of the apps that we have in today's development with high quality developer experience considering tools like [NextJS](https://nextjs.org/) for the web and [Expo](https://expo.dev/) for mobile development.

 ## Contributing?
 Right now the project is not open for contributors but soon will be.
 For now, [leave your ideas and questions as an issue](https://github.com/skynexui/core/issues)!